CefasRepRes/QGIS_Training_Cefas/Module_1_Coordinate_Reference_Systems/instructions.md

 A transformation is a mathematical method that converts coordinates in one geographic coordinate system to another geographic coordinate system.
 A transformation is necessary when changing between coordinate systems based on different datums.
 An example of this is the transformation of British data from the WGS 84 to the OSGB 36, from the World Geodetic System 1984 datum to the Ordnance Survey of Great Britain 1936 datum.

 **Projection**
-Projections take data in a geographic coordinate system and changes it to a projected coordinate system.
+Projections take data in a geographic coordinate system (degrees) and changes it to a projected coordinate system (meters).
 Projections use a mathematical calculation to convert the coordinate system used on the 3D surface of a GCS to the 2D grid of a projected coordinate system.
 If projecting from a GCS to a PCS that is based on a different geographic datum, a transformation must first be performed.

 ![Figure 10.
 Earth represented using geographic and projected coordinate systems. ](https://user-images.githubusercontent.com/47147296/92701257-aa15bb80-f347-11ea-88b9-464df138df6f.png)